2019 New York State Council on the Arts Grants Sponsorship

 - For projects involving a publication ONLY: please provide an outline and up to 5 pages of sample text.

 2. PROOF OF NEW YORK STATE RESIDENCY

 - You must provide two different documents from each applicant.
 Feel free to redact any personal information (except name and address) from these documents.
 The addresses on the two documents must be identical.
 All documentation must be valid and current through the end of the grant cycle (December 31, 2019).
 Please click here to view complete eligibility criteria, including types of acceptable documentation.

 - List project expenses up to $10,000; an additional $750 administrative fee for sponsorship will be added to the budget.
 The maximum request for the grant is $10,750.
 If your project has a bigger budget, please clearly indicate the expenses to be paid by the NYSCA grant funds and clearly indicate the sources of additional funding.
 Grant funds can be used to support an individual’s time for research or production.

 For further information about this funding opportunity, see the Architecture + Design Program’s Independent Projects Category on the New York State Council on the Arts’ website.
-Documentation of the range of funded projects since the program’s inception over 25 years ago, many of which were sponsored by The Architectural League, are available online.
+Documentation of the range of funded projects since the program’s inception over 25 years ago, many of which were sponsored by The Architectural League, is available online at http://www.nysca.org/grant_app/org_search.cfm.
 Features on some past League-sponsored Independent Projects grantees are available on the League’s website.